sunghunbae/BE2/README.md

     -quiet      be <quiet> do not print anything
 ```

-The mouse prion protein(89-230) ensemble structures can be generated as:
+The mouse prion protein(89-230) ensemble structures can be generated
+using the following *rlist* (rotation list) file.

 ```
 $ cat rlist-prp